0xAndrewBlack/node-mnb/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project started from a private software where i ned to communicate and query up to date exchange informations and it happened to be the MNB's SOAP API.
+The project started from a private software where I need to communicate and query up-to-date exchange information and it happened to be the MNB's SOAP API.

-Why i made it into a package?
+Why did I made it into a package?

 Here's why:
-* The SOAP protocol is kind of deprecated and clunky, i solve it by providing a cool package that gives you it in a JSON format, and some types for my beloved TypeScript fans. 💪
+* The SOAP protocol is kind of deprecated and clunky, I solve it by providing a cool package that gives you it in a JSON format, and some types for my beloved TypeScript fans. 💪
 * Built-in types and cool documentation, unlike the official docs that you can't find anywhere if you ain't doing a google dork.
 LOL!
 * I wanted to make a useful node package for a long time and this was a great opportunity. :smile: